Venezuelan coups d'état: April 2002 coup d'état

 On the morning of 13 April, the political police, following orders from the provisional government, persecuted the representatives of the ousted government to make them pay before the Venezuelan justice system and protected a group of demonstrators who were attacking the Cuban embassy in Caracas (this due to that the police could not in any way break into any embassy of another country, but they also did not break up the protesters who attacked it).

 That same day an operation was launched to restore constitutional order.
 The then-attorney general of the Republic, Isaías Rodríguez, declared that a coup d'état has occurred since, among other things, there was no physical evidence of his resignation, however the national television stations took it off the air.
 Relatives of Hugo Chávez denounced the situation before international media.
 On the 13th, Raúl Baduel, chief of the army garrison of the city of Maracay, 100 kilometers from the capital, ignored the new government and contacted the military loyal to Hugo Chávez.
 Supporters of the deposed President hold demonstrations in Caracas demanding his return.
 The Miraflores palace was taken over by troops loyal to Chavez.
 He, who had been transferred from one military installation to another (located on La Orchila Island) during the previous 48 hours, was rescued and taken back to Caracas, where he again assumed command.

 About eight months later, the Supreme Court of Justice of Venezuela ruled that what had happened was not a "coup d'état" but a "power vacuum", based on what was previously affirmed by the highest military authority in the country, General-in-Chief Lucas Rincón Romero, affected by the Chávez government.
 For this reason, the masterminds of said military uprising were neither imprisoned nor sentenced, nor were the civilians who had supported them, except for those who had committed crimes against officials of the temporarily deposed government or against public property or private.

+January 2026 deposition

+In the early hours of 3 January 2026, President Nicolás Maduro was captured during a military infiltration by the United States.
+Later in the day, United States President Donald Trump announced Maduro and his wife would be put on trial in New York for alleged drug trafficking.